How profitable is your PM firm? Real property management profit margins explained

 3. Labor cost as a percentage of revenue.
 Payroll is the largest expense for most PM companies, typically consuming 40% to 55% of revenue.
 Firms at the lower end achieve it through higher doors-per-employee ratios, technology-enabled workflows, and smart use of contractors for overflow work.
 A firm managing 100 doors per property manager has very different economics than one managing 65 doors per property manager.

 4. Technology and overhead efficiency.
 Software, office space, insurance, and admin costs typically run 15% to 25% of revenue.
 The key is ensuring technology investments reduce labor costs by more than they cost.
-A $ 500-per-month automation tool that saves 20 hours of bookkeeping is not an expense.
+A $500-per-month automation tool that saves 20 hours of bookkeeping is not an expense.
 It is a margin multiplier.

 5. Client retention rate.
 Losing a management contract costs the onboarding investment plus the recurring revenue.
 High-margin firms retain 90%+ of clients annually.
 Every 5% improvement in retention compounds the margin because revenue is retained without acquisition cost.

+Four places: staffing ahead of revenue without tracking the gap, underpricing competitive bids, scope creep in owner services, and deferred technology investment.
 Firms in the 200-500 door range face margin pressures that smaller firms do not.
 These are the most common leaks.

 1. Staffing ahead of revenue without tracking the gap.
 Growing firms hire property managers, leasing coordinators, and bookkeepers in anticipation of new doors.
 That is often necessary, but if the doors take six months longer than expected to materialize, the firm carries the full cost of the new hire without the revenue to support it.
 Every month of carrying an unfunded position erodes margin.

 2. Underpricing new contracts to win competitive bids.
-Offering a $ 75-per-door fee to win a 50-unit contract, while competitors charge $100, creates a $15,000 annual revenue shortfall.
+Offering a $75-per-door fee to win a 50-unit contract, while competitors charge $100, creates a $15,000 annual revenue shortfall.
 If that property requires the same service level as your $100-per-door properties, you are subsidizing it with margin earned elsewhere.
 Top firms are disciplined about pricing and willing to walk away from contracts that fall below minimum-margin thresholds.

 3. Scope creep in owner services.
 Owners who request custom reports, additional property visits, or off-hours communication without a fee adjustment consume capacity without paying for it.
 The cost shows up as your team working harder for the same revenue, compressing margin invisibly.